Mehvix/notes/hugo/content/docs/cogsci-c100/perception.md

 # Definition of sensation and perception

 - As humans, we are cognitive beings who...
-    - Acquire information about the world around us
+    - **Acquire** information about the world around us (perception)
-    - Integrate that information with prior knowledge from our stored memory
+    - **Integrate** that information with prior knowledge from our stored memory
-    - Store that knowledge in our memory so we can use it later to help us achieve our goals
+    - **Store** that knowledge in our memory so we can use it later to help us achieve our goals
 - First step in this process of acquiring knowledge about the world involves sensation and perception
-    - **Sensation:** process by which our sensory receptors and nervous system receive stimulus energies from the environment and transduce them into neural impulses.
+    - **Sensation:** process by which our sensory receptors and nervous system receive stimulus energies from the environment and transduce them into **neural impulses** (transduction).
 The inherent stimuli.
 Objective
-    - **Perception:** process of interpreting and organizing sensory information through use of previous knowledge.
+    - **Perception:** process of _interpreting_ and _organizing_ sensory information through use of previous knowledge.
 What gives stimuli meaning.
 Subjective.

 # Early models of object perception

+- Lots of machines are built on these old theories
+- The models aren't respected nowadays, but had useful tid-bits of information (for cogsci, ML, etc)

 ## Template matching model

+{{< columns >}}<!-- mathjax fix -->
 - **Template matching model:** object perception involves a comparison of the stimulus with set of templates or specific patterns stored in memory
+- Static, unchanging
 - _Problem:_ cannot account for complexity and flexibility of object recognition
     - e.g. individual differences in handwriting
+<---><!-- mathjax fix -->
 ![Template](/docs/cogsci-c100/perception/template.png)
+{{< /columns >}}

 ## Feature analysis model

-- Feature-analysis model: discrimination of objects is based on small number of characteristics of stimuli
+- Feature-analysis model: discrimination of objects is based on _small number of distinct characteristics_ of stimuli
-    - Are these two the same letter?: `G R P M`
+    - Are these two the same letter?: `G M`  `P R`
-        - People are faster at deciding whether `G` and `M` are different than `P` and `R`
+        - People are faster at deciding whether `G` and `M` are different than `P` and `R` because there are fewer similarities
-    - Supported by neurological evidence – some neurons respond only to horizontal lines, others to diagonals, etc.
+    - Supported by neurological evidence: some neurons respond only to horizontal lines, others to diagonals, etc.
 - _Problem:_ Cannot explain recognition of complex objects with features that move and distort (e.g., horse or kangaroo)
     ![](/docs/cogsci-c100/perception/roo.png)